weecology/forecasting-course/content/lessons/uncertainty/instructor_notes.md

 ## Thinking probabilistically

-* How do the boxes in the the graphical model of logistic growth relate to the sources of error?
+* How do the boxes in the graphical model of logistic growth relate to the sources of error?

 ## Predictability